Dr Rita Fontinha

 Location

-Rita Fontinha is an Associate Professor of International Business and Strategy at Henley Business School, specialising in Strategic and International Human Resource Management.
+Rita Fontinha is an Associate Professor of Strategic Human Resource Management at Henley Business School – International Business and Strategy department.

-Rita has published ten research articles in relevant journals including Human Resource Management, Economic and Industrial Democracy, Studies in Higher Education, Personnel Review and Research Evaluation.
-She has also published four book chapters and co-authored the book "Research Methods in Human Resource Management".
+Rita has published several research articles in relevant journals including Research Policy and Human Resource Management.
+She has also published several book chapters and co-authored the book "Research Methods in Human Resource Management".
+She has currently been involved in research concerning flexible working practices, including the Four-Day Working Week.

 Her broad research interests focus on the way human resource management practices may potentially influence attitudes and behaviours in the organisation which may ultimately influence organisational performance.
 More specifically her research includes: